The Employment Law Review: Belgium

 The employer must, in certain cases, also appoint a data protection officer, who will supervise compliance with the GDPR.
 There are also means for the employees to control the processed data and, if necessary, ask for incorrect data to be corrected.

 Since 1 April 2014, all employees have the right to know the concrete reasons that have led to their dismissal.
 Previously, except in certain situations, only blue-collar employees and employees dismissed for serious wrongdoing enjoyed that right.
 Employees may also seek damages if they consider that they have been dismissed on manifestly unreasonable grounds.
-In practice, the grounds for termination will often be stated in the document that employers submit to the National Employment Office.
+The grounds for termination will also often be stated in the document that employers submit to the National Employment Office.
 This document is communicated to the employee at the same time, to enable him or her to claim unemployment benefits.

 Normally, there are no notification or consultation procedures unless there is a collective dismissal or plant closure, or if a collective bargaining agreement provides for a specific procedure.
 Offers of suitable alternative employment are not required.